ArnoldHenry/pigdice/README.md

-# Ping-Pong Web Application
+# Pig Dice Web Application
-Pig-Dice, 11/5/2018
+Pig Dice, 11/5/2018
 #### By **Arnold Henry**
 ## Description
-This is a Pig-Dice web application.Instructions are ;
+This is a Pig Dice web application.Instructions are ;
 * If the player rolls a 1, they score nothing and it becomes the next player's turn.
 * If the player rolls any other number, it is added to their turn total and the player's turn continues.
 * If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.